Turn Out Bull Sale

 At Bruner Angus Ranch, our mission is to produce quality seedstock for the purebred and commercial cattlemen that will add consistency, longevity and maternal strength to their operation.
 We also strive to give each one of our customers a genuine, trustworthy experience when working with our family, and our cattle.

 Bruner Angus Ranch is a fourth-generation family farm and ranch.
-The Bruner family includes Blaine, Kim and their boys; Travis (and wife Ashley, daughters Rayna, Celia, Josie and son Frankie), Trenton (and wife Rachel and son Landon and daughter Lena) and Ty (and wife Erin).
+The Bruner family includes Blaine, Kim and their boys; Travis (and wife Ashley, daughters Rayna, Celia, Josie and son Frankie), Trenton (and wife Rachel, son Landon and daughters Lena and Lillian) and Ty (and wife Erin and daughter Brynlee).
 The Angus herd was started by the late Frankie Bruner, and his wife Cecilia.
 Frankie bought his first 25 Angus cattle in 1952 to start the Bruner Angus Ranch.
 Each year he added as few as one or 2 to build his herd.
 The highlight of Frankie's ranching career was the purchase of FAR Kruegerand 410H that went on to be the 2002 Denver Stock Show Grand Champion Bull.
 Since then, the Bruner Angus Ranch has developed in to a 400 registered cow/calf operation.
 All of the cows are synchronized and AI'd using the top genetics in the Angus breed.
 Bruner Angus Ranch also runs 100 commercial cows that are used as recips in our embryo program where we are utilizing embryo transplant technologies to maximize the production from our top females.
 All cattle are fed using our own grown feed and most of our own supplements.

 Every Member of the family has a part in the operation; from doing the chores, working cows and clipping bulls, to keeping track of the bookwork, sale information and marketing.
-Bruner's annually attend the KMOT Ag Expo in Minot, ND, the KFYR Agri-International in Bismarck, ND, and display cattle at the Drake Breeder's Classic.
+Bruner's annually attend the KMOT Ag Expo in Minot, ND.

-June 7, 2021: Turn Out Bull Sale, Rugby Livestock Auction, Rugby, ND
+June 5: 7th Annual Turn Out Bull Sale, Rugby Livestock, Rugby, ND

 In the news: